ginobilinie/codeBook/README.md

 73. getKthPermutation.cpp: given n, get the k-th permutation sequence.
 In this copy, I write a simple dfs to solve it.
 However, it is very slow.

+74. getPermutation_faster.cpp: using simple analysis to decide the value for each position one by one.

 # old
 for fun, forever